 Any student(s) found to have committed the following misconduct while defined as a student is subject to disciplinary sanction(s), condition(s) and/or restriction(s).
 For definitions, please refer to the Student Handbook, Part IX, Section D, Disciplinary Sanctions, Conditions and/or Restrictions.
-Misconduct or prohibited behavior includes, but is not limited to:
+Misconduct includes, but is not limited to: